SWittouck/SCARAP/README.md

       scarap sample ./faas ./core/genes.tsv ./representatives -m 100 -t 16

 The representative genomes will be stored in `representatives/seeds.txt`.

+Important remark: by default, the per-gene amino acid identity values are estimated from alignment scores per column by MMseqs ([alignment mode 1](https://github.com/soedinglab/MMseqs2/wiki#how-does-mmseqs2-compute-the-sequence-identity)).
+For AAI values > 90%, these estimations are on average smaller than the exact values.
+It is possible to calculate exact AAI values by adding the `--exact` option to the sample module, but this will be slower.

+You can also sample genomes based on average nucleotide identity (ANI) or core nucleotide identity (cANI) values.
+In that case, you need to supply nucleotide sequences of predicted genes, e.g. in a folder `ffns`:

+      scarap core ./faas ./core -t 16
+      scarap sample ./ffns ./core/genes.tsv ./representatives -m 100 -t 16

 ### Building a "supermatrix" for a set of genomes